kylereicks/picturefill.js.wp/README.md

 Picturefill.wp
 ==============

-A Wordpress plugin to use picturefill.js to load images mimicking the HTML picture spec.
+A Wordpress plugin to use picturefill.js to load images mimicking the proposed HTML5 picture spec.

 This plugin uses and adapted version of [picturefill.js](https://github.com/scottjehl/picturefill) that uses `span` instead of `div` and adds additional attributes such as `id`, `class`, and `title`.